-Nowadays, guests can book, check-in and do basically everything online.
-That means all their information is available digitally and this makes cybersecurity a top priority.
+Nowadays, guests can book, check in and do basically everything online.
+That means all their information is available digitally, making cybersecurity a top priority.

 Your guests need a guarantee of privacy at your hotel, even in the digital space.
-Therefore you need to track any incidents relating IT security and data privacy, and take measures to ensure that you have the full coverage needed to prevent any leaks or weak spots for hackers.
+Therefore you need to track any incidents relating to IT security and data privacy and take measures to ensure that you have the full coverage needed to prevent any leaks or weak spots for hackers.

 18. Lost & Found

 Having a record of lost and found items enables you to quickly identify what items went missing, when it happened and where.

 If a guest simply forgot an item you can save it and keep it for them in case they come back or request it sent to them.
 In case of theft, you will be able to pin down what areas of your hotel would need more security measures such as surveillance.

 Fire alarms protect the safety of staff, guests, their belongings and your property.
 Conduct alarm checks regularly and keeps track of fixes to ascertain that they work.
 In many countries and regions, having functional fire alarms is a part of fire safety legislation and standards.
 If your hotel isn't complying you could risk getting fined or worse.

 Therefore make sure to report and track if fire alarms stop working, need maintenance or are replaced prematurely.

 Last but not least, note ideas and initiatives suggested by your personnel and guests to improve your hotel and its services.